 A notable example is telehealth, which was only used by 5% of the general population according to PatientBond’s market research study pre-COVID-19.
 Now, telehealth on the fast track to playing a major role in patient engagement.

 Telehealth is just one of the many technologies you can use to connect with patients.
-Here’s a quick look at some of these platforms.
+Here’s a quick look at some of these remote healthcare technology platforms.

 Artificial Intelligence (AI)